You want smart political talk without the meltdowns?

 Right.

-I also I didn't even mention that episode, by the way, in my I wrote Twitter Files part seven, and I didn't even get to that, which is but when you look at all of these things together, there's clearly an influence campaign.
+I also, I didn't even mention that episode, by the way, in my, I wrote Twitter files part seven, and I didn't even get to that, which is, but when you look at all of these things together, there's clearly an influence campaign.

-Now, somebody could say, well, it wasn't organized, it was more you know, tacit, but it was uh incredibly effective, incredibly there was people working on the inside of Twitter, people outside of Twitter.
+It was more, you know, tacit, but it was incredibly effective, incredibly, there was people working on the inside of Twitter, people outside of Twitter.

 There were the national security, the retired national security executives who signed that letter.

-And they got them together for what they call a tabletop exercise, which is basically to do a scenario for how to, I mean, if I'm being honest, how to not cover or miscover the Hunter Biden laptop.
+And there was also very strange, an Aspen Institute workshop where they took the senior news executives and national security correspondents for the New York Times, Washington Post, NPR, and Twitter and Facebook, and they got them together for what they call a tabletop exercise, which is basically to do a scenario for how to, I mean, if I'm being honest, how to not cover or miscover the Hunter Biden laptop.

-one month before the laptop came to the public view.
+And they did that in September, so one month before the laptop came to the public's view.

-Wow wow that is incredible.
+That is incredible.

-here because there have to be people who are willing to really investigate and wow we're talking about a shortage of that it's alarming the extent to which you can see people basically taking efforts to prevent the public from considering what the Biden family business has been.
+Yeah, I mean, I think it's alarming the extent to which you can see people basically taking efforts to prevent the public from considering what the Biden family business has been.

-I mean, it's important for people to understand that there's literally tens of millions of dollars that's gone to Joe Biden's son, to Joe Biden's brother, from powerful foreign interests, including four Chinese individuals who are tied to the highest levels of Chinese intelligence.
+I mean, this is, it's important for people to understand that there's literally tens of millions of dollars that's gone to Joe Biden's son, to Joe Biden's brother, from powerful foreign interests, including four Chinese individuals who are tied to the highest levels of Chinese intelligence.

 So this is not a minor issue.

-This is not this is around countries that are direct geopolitical rivals paying money into the Biden family.
+This is not, this is around countries that are direct geopolitical rivals paying money into the Biden family.

-But then why would there have been this huge cover up of it that went on for so long and then a real misinformation campaign related to it?
+But then why would there have been this huge cover-up of it that went on for so long and then a real misinformation campaign related to it?

 It doesn't make any sense.

-I think it raises really disturbing questions around both the role of the FBI and the FBI needs to be cleaned out.
+I think it raises really disturbing questions around both the role of the FBI.

 It's our most important law enforcement body.

-I also think it's an indictment of the news media they are they these reporters that are basically doing the they're they're acting as public relations staff for the national security state rather than playing the typical role of journalists which is to be skeptical of power and and inquiring of power and critical of it.
+They are these reporters that are basically doing the, they're acting as public relations staff for the national security state rather than playing the typical role of journalists, which is to be skeptical of power and inquiring of power and critical of it.

 I mean, I think this kind of mentality has dominated the January 6th committee.